 “Software” means the applicable Couchbase product either (i) as reflected in an Order or (ii) as otherwise made available to Customer under this Agreement.

-“Subscription Term” means, as applicable: (i) the period stated on an Order or SOW, if any, during which Customer is licensed to use the Software and Documentation and receive the Professional Services and Support; (ii) the first date of Productive Use for Enterprise Licenses without or before an Order is signed and shall continue until such Enterprise License is either (a) memorialized in an Order (in which case the definition of subsection (i) herein shall apply), or (b) terminated in accordance with the terms herein; or (iii) the date of download for Free Licenses and shall continue until such Free License is either (a) converted into an Enterprise License (in which case the definitions of subsections (i) or (ii) shall apply, as applicable), or (b) terminated in accordance with the terms herein.
+“Subscription Term” means, as applicable: (i) the period stated on an Order, if any, during which Customer is licensed to use the Software and Documentation and receive the Professional Services (if applicable) and Support; (ii) the first date an Enterprise License is required (including before an Order is signed) until the date such Enterprise License is either (a) memorialized in an Order (in which case the definition of subsection (i) herein shall apply), or (b) terminated in accordance with the terms herein; or (iii) the date of download for a Free License until the date such Free License is either (a) converted into an Enterprise License (in which case the definitions of subsections (i) or (ii) shall apply, as applicable), or (b) terminated in accordance with the terms herein.

 “Support” means the technical support and Software maintenance services (with the right to receive Software updates and upgrades made generally available by Couchbase) as described in the then-current Couchbase support services terms at www.couchbase.com/support-policy (and any successor location designated by Couchbase), as may be updated from time to time.

 The term “including” means including but not limited to.